quoideneuf/asapi/README.md

 ```

+See the companion [command line tool](https://github.com/lcdhoffman/as_cli) for more examples.

 ## Promises (0.1.0 and up)

 You can use this library with promises.
 You need to wrap whatever promise provider you want to use when constructing the client: